ietf/id-guidelines/README.md

 All versions of Internet-Drafts are kept in the [Internet-Draft Archive](https://www.ietf.org/archive/id).
-Internet-Drafts are not removed from the Archive when they are removed from the Repository.
+Internet-Drafts are not removed from the Archive when they are superseded in the Repository.
 Removing an I-D from the Archive occurs only in exceptional circumstances, described in this [IESG Statement](https://www.ietf.org/about/groups/iesg/statements/internet-draft-removal/).